Digit Murphy

 Margaret Pearl "Digit" Murphy (née Degidio; born December 7, 1961) is an American ice hockey coach, administrator, and former college ice hockey player.
-She is president of the Toronto Six of the National Women's Hockey League (NWHL).
+She is president of the Metropolitan Riveters of the Premier Hockey Federation (PHF).

 Murphy has served as head coach of the Boston Blades, with whom she won two Clarkson Cups, and Kunlun Red Star WIH in the Canadian Women's Hockey League (CWHL).
 She served as both head coach and president of the Toronto Six in the NWHL during the team’s inaugural season.
 Prior to joining the Blades, she was the head coach of the Brown Bears women's ice hockey program.
 She became the winningest coach in NCAA Division I women's ice hockey history during her 18th season at Brown (2006–07).
 She finished her NCAA coaching career with 318 wins.

 Playing career

 Murphy had a standout career as a student athlete at Cornell University during 1979 to 1983.
 She was a four-year letter winner for the Cornell Big Red women's ice hockey team and was a Big Red alternate captain as a junior and the team captain as a senior.
 In 1981, she was named Ivy League Player of the Year and finished her career with 123 goals and 90 assists.
 She was inducted into the Cornell Athletic Hall of Fame in 1994 and the women's hockey Most Valuable Player Award at Cornell is named after her.

 Murphy was inducted in the Scholar-Athlete Hall of Fame at the Institute for International Sport in South Kingstown, Rhode Island.